mikey247/mikey247/README.md

 Fullstack developer
 -------------------

-I transitioned into web development after wasting so much time in school studying agriculture to end world hunger😂🤦‍♂️, I started out with HTML and CSS and then JavaScript , React, Redux, Material UI, and Bootstrap for frontend development, dabbled in Python and Django for a while, and now currently settled Nodejs/Express/TypeScript and Golang.
+I transitioned into web development after wasting so much time in school studying agriculture to end world hunger😂🤦‍♂️, I started out with HTML and CSS and then JavaScript, React, Redux, Material UI, and Bootstrap for frontend development, dabbled in Python and Django for a while, and now currently settled with Nodejs/Express/TypeScript and Golang.

 * 🌍  I'm based in Lagos,Nigeria
 * ✉️  You can contact me at [michaeljunior794@gmail.com](mailto:michaeljunior794@gmail.com) and check out my <a href="http://mikey24-7.xyz">portfolio</a>